dhanusm-13/Healthcre_tracker/README.md

 - Add daily health data (date, exercise, meditation, sleep)
 - Form handling and validation using **Flask-WTF**
+- Responsive UI with **Bootstrap**
-- Simple and clean Flask backend
+- Clean and lightweight Flask backend
-- HTML & CSS based frontend
+- HTML, CSS, and Bootstrap based frontend
-- Lightweight and easy to extend
+- Easy to understand and extend

 ---